OR WAIT null SECS

 CMV infection is treated with ganciclovir or foscarnet.
 Ganciclovir is the drug of choice but is toxic to bone marrow.

-In the HCT setting, “preemptive” treatment (treatment to prevent disease after evidence of infection is obtained) consists of ganciclovir, 5 mg/kg IV bid for 14 days or until viremia is cleared, whichever is longer, followed by 5 mg/kg/d IV for another 3-5 weeks.
-Actual treatment of CMV interstitial pneumonia consists of ganciclovir, 5 mg/kg IV q12h, along with immunoglobulin, 500 mg/kg IV every other day for 21 days (induction phase).
-Maintenance therapy (for as long as immunosuppression is present) consists of ganciclovir, 5 mg/kg/d IV for 5 days each week, and immunoglobulin, 500 mg/kg IV every week.
+In the HCT setting, “preemptive” treatment (to prevent disease after evidence of infection is obtained) consists of ganciclovir at 5 mg/kg IV bid for 14 days or until viremia is cleared, whichever is longer, followed by 5 mg/kg/d IV for another 3 to 5 weeks.
+Actual treatment of CMV interstitial pneumonia consists of ganciclovir at 5 mg/kg IV q12h, along with immunoglobulin at 500 mg/kg IV every other day for 21 days (induction phase).
+Maintenance therapy consists of ganciclovir at 5 mg/kg/d IV for 5 days each week, and immunoglobulin at 500 mg/kg IV every week.

-Foscarnet can be used instead of ganciclovir if there is marrow toxicity but poses a potential risk of nephrotoxicity.
+Foscarnet can be used instead of ganciclovir if there is marrow toxicity, but it poses a potential risk of nephrotoxicity.

-For CMV infection resistant to both ganciclovir and foscarnet, cidofovir (Vistide) can be used.
+For CMV infection resistant to both ganciclovir and foscarnet, cidofovir can be used.

 HHV-6 infection/disease can be treated with ganciclovir, foscarnet, or cidofovir.

-Acyclovir HSV and VZV reactivate with great frequency in cancer patients undergoing chemotherapy and/or radiation therapy.
+Acyclovir.
+HSV and VZV reactivate with great frequency in cancer patients undergoing chemotherapy and/or radiation therapy.
 This finding is especially true in the HCT population, in which 80% of HSV-seropositive patients and up to 40% of VZV-seropositive patients have a reactivation of HSV or VZV.
 Therefore, in HSV-seropositive HCT patients, prophylactic acyclovir is indicated.
-However, prophylaxis may only delay the onset of infection.
 Any HSV infection that occurs during acyclovir prophylaxis should be considered resistant to acyclovir.
 Acyclovir has also been shown to reduce the incidence of CMV infection after HCT.
 It is now recommended by some to extend HSV prophylaxis for 1 year or longer for patients with allogeneic HCT or GVHD, that is, those at risk for VZV reactivation.
 In patients exposed to VZV, acyclovir should be given at a dose of 800 mg (for adults) or 20 mg/kg (for pediatric patients, with a maximum dose of 800 mg) four times daily on days 3 to 22 after exposure.

-Ganciclovir is generally considered too (marrow) toxic to be used as universal prophylaxis against CMV.
-Thus, the preemptive approach was developed to focus on only treating those who had evidence of CMV infection (viremia) as determined by pcr, antigen detection, or blood (shell-vial) culture.
-This approach allowed treatment of viremia before it evolved into CMV disease (interstitial pneumonitis).
+Ganciclovir.
+Ganciclovir is generally considered too marrow-toxic to be used as universal prophylaxis against CMV.
+Thus, the preemptive approach was developed to focus on only treating those who had evidence of CMV infection (viremia) as determined by PCR, antigen detection, or blood (shell-vial) culture.
+This approach allows treatment of viremia before it evolves into CMV disease (interstitial pneumonitis).

-CMV-seronegative blood support In the small group of HCT recipients who are CMV-seronegative, the use of CMV-seronegative blood support has been shown to reduce CMV infection dramatically.
+Reduction of CMV infection.
+In the small group of HCT recipients who are CMV-seronegative, the use of CMV-seronegative blood support has been shown to reduce CMV infection dramatically.
 In a study by Marty et al, CMX001, an orally bioavailable lipid acyclic nucleoside phosphonate of cidofovir, was reported to significantly reduce CMV events in recipients of hematopoietic stem cells.
 Further investigations are needed.

 Varicella and VZV vaccines.
-Varicella and VZV vaccines (Varivax) should not be given to those with hematologic malignancies, malignant neoplasms, or immunodeficiencies, with the exception of those with childhood leukemia in remission for 1 year, when selected criteria are met.
+Varicella and VZV vaccines (Varivax) should not be given to patients with hematologic malignancies, malignant neoplasms, or immunodeficiencies.
+The exception is with varicella vaccine in patients with childhood leukemia in remission for 1 year, when selected criteria are met.